yvonen-s/tw-us-nationid/README.md

 This project uses Taiwanese Election and Democratization polling data, public U.S. federal government military spending data and the third party Polity Score metric for assessing democratic/autocratic governance to explore the following questions:

 - How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of national defense** and the **urgency of these issues** changed over time?
-Are there any relationships between the three?
 - How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the trends in Taiwanese political attitudes?
-- _(may remove this component, data results are not looking helpful rn)_ Do these trends in Taiwanese political attitudes have any relation to the **development of Taiwanese democratic governance** and/or changes in its **diplomatic allies**?
+- _(may remove this component, data results are not looking helpful rn)_ Do these trends in Taiwanese political attitudes have any relation to the **development of Taiwanese democratic governance** and/or changes in its **diplomatic alliancess**?

 Note: Taiwan's primary (pretty much only) national defense concern is potential attack from China, which is why it is linked to Cross-strait relations.
 It maintains a defensive military.
 The U.S. is Taiwan's primary source of military aid.
 ## Data
 TBA, DRAFT
-- Sources at the end
+- Sources at end
-- Analysis runs 2012-2020 as these are the only years with complete election/democratization data collection begain in 2012 and not all military datasets had updates for 2021
+- Analysis runs 2012-2020 as these are the only years with complete election/democratization data collection begain in 2012 and not all military data had updates for 2021
+- Not using TEDS microdata so will not be charting changes in individual attitudes over time, only national percentages
+- No regression analysis or causal conclusions, they could run either way anyways
-- More specific information for each dataset and command is in script itself
+- More specific information for datasets and commands in scripts themselves
 ## Scripts
 TBA, DRAFT
 ### 1. translate.py